First quarter in summary

 A presentation of the report will take place at 09.00 CET today, May 7.
 Scandic’s President & CEO Jens Mathiesen will present the report together with CFO Jan Johansson in a webcast and telephone conference.

 Details for participation by telephone: SE: +46850558365 UK: +443333009270.
 Please call in 5 minutes before the start.
 The presentation will be held in English.

 You can view the webcast at www.scandichotelsgroup.com.
 The interim report and presentation slides will also be available on the website.

 For further information, please contact:

-Scandic is the largest hotel company in the Nordic region with 16,000 team members and a network of around 280 hotels with about 55,000 hotel rooms in operation and under development.
+Scandic is the largest hotel company in the Nordic region with 18,000 team members and a network of around 280 hotels in operation and under development in more than 130 destinations.
 Scandic Friends is the biggest loyalty program in the Nordic hotel sector.
-Corporate responsibility has always been a part of Scandic’s DNA.
-Since December 2, 2015, Scandic has been listed on Nasdaq Stockholm. www.scandichotelsgroup.com
+Corporate responsibility has always been a part of Scandic’s DNA and Scandic has been a pioneer when it comes to integrating sustainability in all of its operations.
+Scandic Hotels is listed on Nasdaq Stockholm. www.scandichotelsgroup.com